tiprankstipranks

 The failure by any of our reinsurers or reserve financing counterparties to perform its obligations to us could have a material adverse effect on our business, financial condition and results of operations.

 We rely on a limited number of reinsurers in the United States and Canada to diversify our risk and to manage our loss exposure to mortality risk.
 Reinsurance does not relieve us of our direct liability to our policyholders, even when the reinsurer is liable to us.
 We, as the insurer, are required to pay the full amount of death benefits even in circumstances where we are entitled to receive payments from the reinsurer.
 Our reinsurers may be unable to pay the amounts they owe us on a timely basis or at all.
 Further, reinsurers might refuse or fail to pay losses that we cede to them or might delay payment.
 Since death benefit claims may be paid long after a policy is issued, we bear credit risk with respect to our reinsurers.
 The creditworthiness of our reinsurers may change before we can recover amounts to which we are entitled.
 Any such failure to pay by our reinsurers could have a material adverse effect on our business, financial condition and results of operations.
-One of our reinsurers that is associated with a small block of runoff business was in receivership and has filed for liquidation.
-We have written down all associated reinsurance recoverable balances to zero in our statement of financial position.
 We also have in place coinsurance agreements that we originally entered into at the time of our initial public offering (the "IPO") in 2010, pursuant to which we ceded between 80% and 90% of the risks and rewards of our term life insurance policies that were in force at year-end 2009.
 Under this arrangement, our existing reinsurance agreements remain in place.
 Each coinsurer entered into trust agreements with our respective insurance subsidiaries and a trustee pursuant to which the coinsurer placed assets (primarily treasury and fixed-income securities) in trust for such subsidiary's benefit to secure the coinsurer's obligations to such subsidiary.
 Each such coinsurance agreement requires the relevant coinsurer to maintain assets in trust, the amount of which will not be less than the amount of the statutory reserves for the coinsured liabilities.
 In Canada, the IPO coinsurer must hold pledged assets in an amount sufficient for us to take credit for reinsurance in a Canadian financial institution, not affiliated with the IPO coinsurer.
 Our Canadian insurance company has an enforceable security interest that has priority over any other security interest for the pledged assets.
 Furthermore, our insurance subsidiaries have the right to recapture the business upon the occurrence of an event of default under their respective coinsurance agreement subject to any applicable cure periods.
 While any such recapture would be at no cost to us, such recapture would result in a substantial increase in our insurance exposure and require us to be fully responsible for the management of the assets set aside to support statutory reserves.
 The type of assets we might obtain as a result of a recapture may not be as liquid as our current invested asset portfolio and could result in an unfavorable impact on our risk profile.
 There is no assurance that the relevant coinsurer will pay the coinsurance obligations owed to us now or in the future or that it will pay these obligations on a timely basis.
 If any of the coinsurers becomes insolvent and the trust account to support the obligations of such coinsurer is insufficient to pay such coinsurer's obligations to us and we fail to enforce our right to recapture the business, it could have a material adverse effect on our business, financial condition and results of operations.
-We have entered into transactions by which we finance redundant statutory reserves of certain issue years of our term life insurance business.
-Under these transactions, we pay a fee to financial counterparties for their commitment to support redundant reserves and provide corresponding statutory reinsurance credit, allowing us to more efficiently manage our capital.
-If the financial strength of these counterparties was significantly impaired to the extent that their support of our redundant reserves could no longer be relied upon, it could have a material adverse effect on our business, financial condition, and results of operations.
+We finance redundant statutory reserves of certain issue years of our term life insurance business.
+Under this transaction, we pay a fee to a financial counterparty for its commitment to support redundant reserves and provide corresponding statutory reinsurance credit, allowing us to more efficiently manage our capital.
+If the financial strength of this counterparty was significantly impaired to the extent that its support of our redundant reserves could no longer be relied upon, it could have a material adverse effect on our business, financial condition, and results of operations.

 Costs - Risk 1